 Originally the product contained 340 mg of potassium (10% DV) but this appears to now be reduced to 120 mg which is only 3% of Daily Value.
 Why was potassium reduced?

 What is Inner G-Plex?

 Arbonne Essentials contains a blend of ingredients that it calls Inner G-Plex.
 It's a cute name because “Inner G” sounds a lot like “Energy.”
 Based on that name and one of its ingredients (that I'll cover below) I take this to be a subtle hint that the Inner G-Plex ingredients are supposed to give people more energy.

 Each packet of Arbonne Essentials provides 37.5 mg of these Inner G-Plex ingredients:

 Read the table from left to right to see which ingredients are the most and least in the compound.

-To me, standout ingredient in the Inner G-Plex blend is kelp powder.
+To me, the standout ingredient in the Inner G-Plex blend is kelp powder.
 Kelp is a source of iodine.

 Iodine helps us make thyroid hormone.
-As some know, thyroid hormone regulates our metabolism and energy levels.
+As some know, the thyroid hormone regulates our metabolism and energy levels.
 In fact, one of the signs we are low in thyroid hormone (hypothyroid) is that we have little energy.
 Some people might be so tired that they may have to take naps during the day because of this.

 So, the idea is that by providing iodine, this will help bump up our thyroid hormone levels and give us more energy.
-It's a great idea, if it worked.
+It's a great idea if it worked.
 I don't think it does though because I've never seen proof of it.
 Also, most cases of hypothyroidism are not caused by a lack of iodine in the diet.

 Tip.
 If you ever see kelp or seaweed in weight loss supplements, this is the reason why.